Strategic Complementarity, Liquidity Tools, and Stale Pricing in Stablecoins

 Shock Thy Neighbor: Economic Uncertainty and Exchange Rate (Under Review)

-Liquidity Backstops (with David Rakowski)
+Liquidity Backstops and Risk Taking in Market Based Finance (with David Rakowski)

-Credit Expansion: Theory and Evidence (with Meghana Vaidya, Nima Vafai, and David Rakowski)
+Credit Expansion: Theory and Evidence (with Hannah Salzberger)

 Disclaimer: Materials are provided for educational use only.
 All articles remain the sole copyright of their respective publishers.